MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 #### <a name="keywordsincollaborative"></a>Keyword_sin_collaborative

-- de motorista carteira
 - carteira de motorista
-- licença de motorista
+- licença de drivers
+- licença do driver
 - drivers licence
 - DOB